You cannot copy content of this website, your IP is being recorded

 What do sleep headaches feel like?

-The characteristics of wake-up headaches cover a range of symptoms, from a dull, throbbing ache in the temples, to a sharp, striking pain on the front and back of the head.
-Morning headaches are usually felt immediately upon waking or shortly after, and can linger on for hours, or even be present all day.
+The characteristics of wake-up headaches cover a range of symptoms, from a dull, throbbing ache in the temples to a sharp, striking pain on the front and back of the head.
+Morning headaches are usually felt immediately upon waking or shortly after and can linger for hours or even be present all day.

 Can a lack of sleep cause headaches?

-Certain mechanisms involved in the regulation of sleep cycle are believed to contribute to headaches, including:
+Certain mechanisms involved in the regulation of the sleep cycle are believed to contribute to headaches, including:

 – Chemical messengers that contribute to wakefulness (serotonin)